-For the most private of stays, opt for the multi-roomed Domes Private Residence, which has a whirlpool bath tub, fireplace-, X-Box- and PlayStation-toting living room and use of the chauffeured club car.
+For the most private of stays, opt for the multi-roomed Private Residences, which have a fireplace, living room (X-Boxes and PlayStations are available on request) and use of the chauffeured club car.
 For self-catering flexibility and a private pool, the Luxury Residences will suit.

-There are two saltwater pools and three freshwater.
-Some are for over-16s only, including the main is for over-16s, just below reception, with views over to Spinalonga and the bay.
+There are five: two saltwater pools and three freshwater.
+Some are for over-16s only, including the main is for over-16s, just below reception with views over to Spinalonga and the bay.
 There's also an 800sq m family-friendly pool just a buggy ride away from the hotel and a children-only pool.
 The hotel also has a strip of private beach, lined with olive trees and wooden decking.

 All the glitters might not be gold but anything Midas-pleasing will look a treat with your Cretan tan.

 There’s room for cots and/or extra beds in all of the rooms.
-Standard Family Suites sleep four in two interconnecting rooms and come with a raft of family-friendly extras, including a full-board upgrade for under-12s.
+Standard Family Suites sleep four in two interconnecting rooms and come with a raft of family-friendly extras, including free children's lunch on your first day.

 The hotel runs a range of water-based activities, such as snorkelling or surfing, and tennis lessons are held daily for €50 an hour with a private tutor (book two weeks in advance).